Ahmad535353/Cassandra/Readme.md

 When it's listening, ask Cassandra a question.
 For example:

 ```
-What is the meaning of life?
+Tell me about the Roman empire.
 ```

 ## License